Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in, direct from New York City, from the heart of the metropolis.

 And the great thing about it is that last time round, if you remember, Romney ran on a rather insipid, I would say a rather insipid program.

-They've said no, the last thing you need, when you've got the economy that this country has, the last thing you need is to be bringing in constantly millions and millions of unskilled workers.
+They've said, no, the last thing you need, when you've got the economy that this country has, the last thing you need is to be bringing in constantly millions and millions of unskilled workers.

 And the big change is this.

-It used to be taken for granted by every nation on the planet until about forty-five years ago that the point of an immigration system is to benefit the people who are already here.
+It used to be taken for granted by every nation on the planet until about 45 years ago that the point of an immigration system is to benefit the people who are already here.

-That's that's why it exists.
+That's why it exists.

-And the immigration debate in this country, the last few election cycles, it's all been about, oh, uh, what can we do to bring people out of the shadows?
+And the immigration debate in this country, the last few election cycles, it's all been about, oh, what can we do to bring people out of the shadows?

 What can we do about the pathway to citizenship?